troperville

 • Defrosting Ice Queen: TV programmer Veronica only gives the Muppets a spot due to a sudden schedule hole that needs to be filled, and is constantly harassing them about not making her look bad for it.
 During the show she starts to get more emotionally involved, until she's tearfully rooting for them after "The Rainbow Connection".

-• Demoted to Extra: Rizzo the rat is no longer interacting with Gonzo in this adaptation and is only seen in crowd shots, probably due to Steve Whitmire being really busy as Kermit.
+• Rizzo the rat is no longer paired with Gonzo in this film and is only seen in crowd shots, probably due to Steve Whitmire being really busy as Kermit.
 Kermit's nephew Robin suffers a similar fate.
+In the sequel, both characters complain about their lack of screen time in this film.

-• Dave Goelz's characters (Gonzo, Bunsen Honeydew, Zoot) get very little to do here.
-At first this seems a bit bizarre, since Dave is one of the only puppeteers from The Muppet Show era still performing his characters consistently but when one realizes Goelz had shoulder surgery just before filming began, his characters' reduced roles makes sense.
+• Dave Goelz's characters (Gonzo and especially Bunsen Honeydew and Zoot) get very little to do here.
+At first this seems a bit bizarre, since Dave is one of the only puppeteers from The Muppet Show era still performing his characters consistently, but when one realizes Goelz had shoulder surgery just before filming began, his characters' reduced roles makes sense.

 • Disco Dan: The '80s Robot.